garrygu/learning/docker/docker_notes_Dockerfile.md

       FROM ubuntu
       CMD echo "This is a test." | wc -       # shell form, execute in /bin/sh -c
     ```
       or
     ```
       CMD ["/usr/bin/wc","--help"]             # must express the command as a JSON array to run the <command> without a shell
     ```
+    - If used together with `ENTRYPOINT`, the `CMD` will then provide only the parameter list to that `ENTRYPOINT` application
+    - You could override the default `CMD` at the command line when executing `docker run`
-    - If used more than once, the last CMD in the Dokcerfile will be launched (good for one process per container rule)
+    - If used more than once, the last `CMD` in the Dokcerfile will be launched (good for one process per container rule)

 - **ENTRYPOINT**  *Allow you to configure a container that will run as an executable*
 For example, start nginx with its default content, listening on port 80: